ConsolidatedSky/NEFARAM/README.md

 All debug spells are located in your [Powers Keyring](https://www.nexusmods.com/skyrimspecialedition/mods/42949) Power.

+Temper or have someone temper your weapons, or they can break !

 The [Notification Log](https://www.nexusmods.com/skyrimspecialedition/mods/27707) MCM is very useful to read what you might've missed ingame.

 You can hide quests you dont want to do with [Hide your quests](https://www.nexusmods.com/skyrimspecialedition/mods/50125).